WatchOutNewsAgency/wona.github.com/_posts/2017-06-26-summer-diaries-tata-steel.md

 ---
 layout: post
-title: "Summer Diaries: Shrutika Yeola-Tata Steel"
+title: "Summer Diaries: Tata Steel"
 image: shrutika1.JPG
 tags: [wona, column]
 category: summer2017
+author: "Shrutika Yeola"
 excerpt: "As is common, in my 3rd year, I was still ascertaining where my interests lay.
 The question of whether I should take up an internship in my “core” field (i.e. Metallurgy) remained largely unanswered until a professor advised me to do so.
 I chose to.."
 ---